veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 The compiler verifies that interfaces are not instantiated.
 If the `new` keyword is used with an interface function, the compiler produces a warning.

-For the differences between @record and @interface, see https://github.com/google/closure-compiler/wiki/Structural-Interfaces-in-Closure-Compiler
+For the differences between @record and @interface, see [[Structural Interfaces|Structural-Interfaces-in-Closure-Compiler]]

 ```javascript
 /**